Skip to content

 In LKM mode, the original kernel of the device will not be replaced, but the loadable kernel module will be loaded into the device kernel.
 The advantages of LKM mode are:

-2. It is more convenient to upgrade and OTA; when upgrading KernelSU, you can directly install it in the manager without manually flashing; after the system OTA, you can directly install it to the second slot without manually flashing;
+2. It is more convenient to upgrade and OTA; when upgrading KernelSU, you can directly install it in the manager without flashing manually; after the system OTA, you can directly install it to the second slot without manual flashing.

-4. LKM can be temporarily uninstalled; if you want to temporarily cancel root, you can uninstall LKM, this process does not require flashing partitions, or even rebooting the device; if you want to root again, just reboot the device;
+4. LKM can be temporarily uninstalled; if you want to temporarily disable root access, you can uninstall LKM, this process does not require flashing partitions, or even rebooting the device; if you want to enable root again, just reboot the device.

 Coexistence of two modes